pustotnik/playground/fwcmatch/README.md

 The main problem with this is busy-waiting on CPU when these queues are full or empty.
 Look at the column "CPU" to see the proof.
 And if you set number of threads more than necessery for optimal processing then a lot of time this code will just "burn" CPU cores what is not good at all.
+But such a way can help in some cases and with law latency for example.
-So be careful with such lock-free solutions.
+So be careful with such busy-waiting solutions.
 You should understand what you are doing.

 ## About spinlocks
 I used spinlocks a lot in the past (as the spin_mutex from Intel TBB)